Apple went full dad joke with the names of this year’s secret WWDC panels

 “Rick, stop.
 People are going to find these.”

 “You tell me what to do anymore Bill.
-We’re going to this one for all it’s worth”
+We’re going to this one for all it’s worth.”

-“Rick how did you even just pronounce the donut emoji out loud”
+“Rick how did you even just pronounce the donut emoji out loud?”

 “I’m working here, Bill.
 Please ”